Please click here if you do not see a Nav Frame at left

 "The American Official Laws of Mah-Jongg" (also known as The American Code of Laws for Mah-Jongg) established by the "Standardization Committee of the American Official Laws of Mah-Jongg" (M.C.
 Work, Robert Foster, Joseph P. Babcock, Lee Hartman, and J.H.
 Smith), under the direction of the Auction Bridge and Mah Jongg Magazine, 1924.
 These laws are included in Work's book Mah-Jongg Up-To-Date and Hartman's Standardized Mah Jong as well as Foster's book referred to in FAQ 11.

-Hong Kong (Cantonese) Mah-Jongg ("HKOS" aka Hakka?)
+Hong Kong (Cantonese) Mah-Jongg ("HKOS")

 Japanese Mah-Jongg Rules

-An English-language booklet has been made which describes the standard Japanese riichi/dora majan rules of the European Mahjong Association.
+A downloadable English-language booklet has been made which describes the standard Japanese riichi/dora majan rules of the European Mahjong Association.

 Direct links to the 24 page booklet and the 2 page summary: